 - Agree at first meeting whether you will share driving

-- Decide how you will share costs of parking: we recommend that you share the cost of a parking permit, for example, if there are 2 people carpooling and you purchase a daily permit then that will be $2.45 each.
-Purchasing a daily permit is a great way to start as you trial your new journey.
-You may want to progress to monthly or trimester parking permits as time progresses and your carpool buddy is working for you.
+- Decide how you will share costs of parking: we recommend that you share the cost of a parking permit, for example, if there are 2 people carpooling and you purchase a daily permit then that will be $3 each.
+Purchasing a daily permit is a great way to start as you trial your new arrangement.
+You may want to progress to monthly or trimester parking permits as time progresses and your carpool buddy arrangement is working for you.

 - See our FAQ under Quick Links for more answers, tips and advice.